Xonar/LGBinExtractor/README.md

 https://github.com/Xonar/LGBinExtractor/pull/new/master

 ###HALL OF HELPERS
- - novassoc : for his tool that extracts the kdz and wdb files.
+ - navossoc : for his tool that extracts the kdz and wdb files.
  - SnowLeopardJB : for lots and lots of testing

 ##Bugs